jeelnadaa/blockdoom-minecraft/README.md

 ./gradlew build
 ```

-### Locating the Generated JAR File
+### 2. Locating Your Compiled JAR File
-Upon a successful build, the compiled plugin artifact is automatically generated in the `build/libs` directory:
+Upon a successful build, your ready-to-run plugin JAR is located exactly here:
 ```
-d:/blockdoom/build/libs/BlockDoom-1.0.0.jar
+d:\blockdoom\build\libs\BlockDoom-1.0.0.jar
 ```

-### Installation Steps
+### 3. Installation Steps
-1. Copy `BlockDoom-1.0.0.jar` from `build/libs/` into your Paper server's `plugins/` directory.
+1. Copy `BlockDoom-1.0.0.jar` from `build/libs/` into your Paper server's `plugins/` folder.
 2. Start or restart your server.
 3. The plugin will automatically generate its configuration files and custom gameplay worlds upon startup.
-4. When ready, join the server and execute `/blockdoom start` to initiate the chaos!
+4. When ready, join the server and execute `/blockdoom start` (or `/blockdoom ui` to configure) to initiate the chaos!